cloudigrade/cloudigrade/docs/rest-api-examples.rst

 User Setup
 ------------------

+Users are not typically created via interaction with the HTTP APIs.
-When accessing any endpoint with the HTTP_X_RH_IDENTITY header, if the user found in the header does not exist, it will not be created.
+When accessing any endpoint with the ``X-RH-IDENTITY`` header, if the user found in the header does not exist, it will not be created, but not all APIs require that a corresponding cloudigrade user exists.

 Customer Account Info